 How do I pay my property taxes?

-You can pay taxes and utilities by cheque (made payable to “District of Sparwood”) mailed to the District of Sparwood, Box 520, Sparwood, BC, V0B 2G0.
-Post marks on envelopes are not acceptable so please allow time for delivery.
+You can pay for municipal services by cheque (made payable to “District of Sparwood”) mailed to the District of Sparwood, Box 520, Sparwood, BC, V0B 2G0.
+Post marks on envelopes are not acceptable as the payment received date so please allow time for delivery and processing.

 If you cannot pay your entire account by the due date, you should claim the homeowner grant (if eligible).
 Until the Home Owner Grant is claimed, that portion of the balance of your tax account is considered taxes outstanding.

-If you have any questions please contact the District Office by phone 250-425-6271 or firstname.lastname@example.org
+If you have any questions please contact the District Office by phone 250-425-6271 or email: email@example.com

 I did not receive a tax notice, do I still owe taxes?